Scheduler, Webserver, Executor, Metastore

 What Interviewers Expect

-Airflow questions reveal whether you have actually operated pipelines in production.
-Anyone can write a simple DAG.
-The interview tests whether you understand what breaks, how to recover, and how to design DAGs that are reliable by default.
+Airflow questions reveal whether you have operated pipelines in production.
+The interview tests whether you understand what breaks, how to recover, and how to design DAGs that hold up under load.

 Junior candidates should explain the architecture (scheduler, webserver, executor, metastore), write a basic DAG with dependencies, and understand what execution_date means.